centreon/pywarp10/README.md

 Py4J is a low level tool which needs to be configured in order to work with warp10: the creation of the gateway, the entry point and handling the stack is all done manually.
-Moreover, all objects are not recognised directly: GTS cannot be transformed directly to a python object with py4j, user must first transform the GTS into a [PICKLE](https://www.warp10.io/doc/AItFHJCAI3J) object, [ARROW](https://blog.senx.io/conversions-to-apache-arrow-format/) object or a MAP in order to be correctly read with python.
+Moreover, all objects are not recognised directly: GTS cannot be transformed directly to a python object with py4j and user must first transform the GTS into a [PICKLE](https://www.warp10.io/doc/AItFHJCAI3J) object, [ARROW](https://blog.senx.io/conversions-to-apache-arrow-format/) object or a MAP in order to be correctly read with python.

-This module aims to expose some handy tools in order to work with warp10 database without dealing with configuration and object transformation.
+This module aims to expose some handy tools in order to work with warp10 database without dealing with configurations and object transformations.

 # Examples